sPrizio/bluebell-ui/README.md

 - typography.module.scss
 - variables.module.scss

-In addition, due to some programming limitiations, any theme changes must be manually added to the following files:
+In addition, due to some programming limitations, any theme changes must be manually added to the following files:
 - bluebell-datepicker.css
 - constants.CssConstants.ts